we45/container_training/Serverless/Permission-Flaw/README.md

 ##### Step 3:

-* Click on `Search` icon to search for information.
+* Register if necessary and once logged in, click on `Search` icon to search for information.

 ![](img/search-icon.png)